Magyartanulas/magyartanulas.github.io/Section8.md

 * Adtam egy könyv a fiúnak. - (I gave a book to the boy)
 * Virágokat veszek Hajninak. - (I'm buying flowers for Hajni.)
 * Kinek írsz egy levelet? - (Who are you writing a letter to?)
-* Csokit elhoztam a gyerekeknek. - (I brought chocolate for the kids.)
+* Csokit hoztam a gyerekeknek. - (I brought chocolate for the kids.)
 * Hála Istennek! - (Thank God! lit.
 Gratitude to God!)

 ![A Duna](https://magyartanulas.github.io/public/duna.JPG)